Australia operates on the decimal currency system – which is cents and dollars.

 - Your passport

-Most major banks operate Monday to Friday between the hours of 9am to 4pm, and some may open on Saturday morning.
+Most major banks are open Monday to Friday between the hours of 9am to 4pm, and some may open on Saturday morning.

 To learn about your tuition fees and other related study costs, please see our costs and scholarships information.